 The following faculty Q&A was submitted by the University of Wisconsin Oshkosh Faculty Advocacy Committee, a committee of the Faculty Senate.
-Tracy Slagter, assistant professor of political science, wrote the introduction.
+Michelle Mouton, associate professor of history, wrote the introduction.

 University of Wisconsin alumna Rebecca Strong ’10, is putting her elementary education degree into practice as a new second grade teacher at the American School Foundation of Guadalajara in Mexico.